Ph.D., University of South Florida

 B.A., University of Tennessee, Knoxville

-Dr. Richards serves on the board of the Maryland Partnership Against Child Sexual Abuse and has been honored by the American Society of Criminology’s Division on Women and Crime and the University of South Florida’s Department of Criminology for her policy relevant scholarship concerning intimate partner violence and her service to adolescent dating violence prevention efforts in the Tampa Bay, Florida area.
+Dr. Richards serves as a faculty representative on UB’s Title IX leadership team, has testified before the Maryland General Assembly on sexual assault in higher education, and has been called as an expert witness regarding the dynamics of intimate partner violence.
+Dr. Richards is the recipient of the 2014 American Society of Criminology Division on Women and Crime's New Scholar Award.
+She serves on the Board of the Maryland Partnership Against Child Sexual Abuse and has been honored by the University of South Florida’s Department of Criminology for her policy relevant scholarship concerning intimate partner violence and her service to adolescent dating violence prevention efforts.

 Listen to a podcast for her article in Women and Criminal Justice.